lmartel-school/cs244b-lab1/README.md

 You will be using the
 [Open Network Computing (ONC) Remote Procedure Call (RPC)](http://en.wikipedia.org/wiki/Open_Network_Computing_Remote_Procedure_Call) protocol to implement this lab.
-RPC has been an Internet standard for years and widely used, especially in network storage protocols such as NFS.
+RPC has been an Internet standard for years and is widely used, especially in network storage protocols such as NFS.
 The latest RPC specification is available as [RFC5531](https://tools.ietf.org/html/rfc5531), though you do not need to read that specification for this lab.
-The document you may want to look at is the External Data Representation (XDR) standard, [RFC4506], which describes the language in which you express data structures transmitted between computers.
+The document you may want to look at is the External Data Representation (XDR) standard, [RFC4506], which describes the language in which you express data structures transmitted between machines with RPC.

 XDR is both a language for describing data structures, and a specification for how to serialize those data structures.
 The